 What about cardio?

-You can perform cardio, but keep it to the same session as weights, immediately after training.
+You can perform cardio, but keep it to the same session as weights (if intending to do both on the same day), immediately after resistance training.

-Listen to your body, and don’t push on if you feel weak or lethargic.
-Do not complete cardio during the fasted period if at all possible.
+Listen to your body, and don’t push on if you feel dizzy, weak or lethargic.

-Keep cardio to 10-20 minutes at a moderate pace, and trial a small amount of HIIT intervals – if you can tolerate these then you can build up to 5-10, but again, sensibly proceed with caution.
+Keep cardio to a maximum of 30 minutes at a moderate pace, and trial a small amount of HIIT intervals – if you can tolerate these then you can build up to 5-10, but again, sensibly proceed with caution.

 What about my weight training?

-We would avoid high rep work, short rest periods and supersets.
-Essentially keeping the reps between 6-15 reps per set, and resting for 60-120 seconds is most ideal.
+We would avoid high rep work, short rest periods and giant sets.
+Essentially keeping the reps between 6-12 reps per set, and resting for 60-120 seconds is most ideal.

 Listen to your body, and don’t push on if you feel weak or lethargic.